 Well then, scanning directly to a patient’s file is the right method for you!

-So you’ll be glad to know that there a multiple ways to scan directly into a patient’s file to save time for both you and your patients.
+So you’ll be glad to know that there are multiple ways to scan directly into a patient’s file to save time for both you and your patients.
 Ready to streamline your scanning?
 Read on…

 We know you’re all about making the most efficient use of your time, so before you jump right in, you may want to ensure your scanner is configured in the Special > ImagePro Control window in Genie to have ‘Hide Device GUI’ ticked under the scanner icon if you would prefer for the scanner’s ‘graphical user interface’ to not appear every time you scan in Genie.
 By ticking this box the scanner software and interface won’t appear which means you’ll save yourself an extra click or two – and we all know how they can add up at the end of the day!